-Guidance Section 1 What is the menopause
+Guidance Section 2 When does the menopause occur?

+Guidance Section 2 When does the menopause occur?
 In the UK, natural menopause usually occurs between 45 and 55 years of age, with the average age being 51.

 However, a significant number of individuals experience the menopause before the age of 40 (some even in their teens or twenties).
 This is known as premature menopause or primary ovarian insufficiency and estimates suggest that around 1 in every 100 women in the UK will experience this.
 Premature menopause may be as a result of medical or surgical intervention or it can just happen on its own, with no clear cause.